hackle/blogger/src/raw/lens-for-reducer.md

 const newState = reducer(oldState, new UpdateNameAction('George'));
 ```

-Type-safety is maintained.
-The trick is to only make strongly-type methods public, and the weakly-typed `reducerFns: Reducer<TState, any>[]` private.
-The public method ensures that all input is in good shape; the weakly-typed field unifies `Action`s of different types.
+Type-safety is maintained, how?
+Well, by making strongly-type methods public, and the weakly-typed `reducerFns: Reducer<TState, any>[]` private.
+The public method ensures that all input is in good and valid shape; the weakly-typed field unifies `Action`s of different types.

-This is trick I've found useful when dealing with similar scenarios - when there is a need to unify an ever-growing list of sub-types, encapsulation could work better than abusing union types.
+This is a trick I've found useful when dealing with similar scenarios - when there is a need to unify an ever-growing list of sub-types, encapsulation could work better than abusing union types.

 But encapsulation is an OOP concept isn't it?
-In fact, keeping a weakly-typed list is no easy feat in functional languages like Haskell.
-This technique is only possible with cross-paradigm languages.
+Very true.
+On the other hand, keeping a weakly-typed list is no easy feat in functional languages like Haskell.

 And make no mistake: there are definitely plenty of OOP here: the builder pattern that encapsulates the weakly-typed functions, with a fluent interface.
-While it would have been possible to use functional alternatives, I feel OOP concepts works much better and are more practical.
+While it would have been possible to use functional alternatives, I feel OOP concepts work much better and are more practical.